Puppies of Violet Standard Poodles

 the ages of Day 3 to Day 16.
 (Dr.Carmen L. Battaglia of Breeding Better Dogs)

-Our puppies are tattooed before they leave our premises.
-They will receive their first set of vaccines by a Certified Veterinarian at the time of their examination
+Our puppies are microchipped before they leave our premises.
+They will receive their first set of vaccines by a Certified Veterinarian at the time of their puppy examination

 Please donate to this most worthy research of the Rabies Vaccine!